top of page

 Enlighten Immunology

-This project included the production of a variety of work, including sculptures, Me and You, a large scale video installation, The Gatekeeper, and a series of 'lymph system' watercolours made in 2017.
+This project included the production of a variety of work, including sculptures, Me and You, a large-scale video installation, The Gatekeeper, and a series of 'lymph system' watercolours made in 2017.

 Heading 1

-For the work 'Over San Francisco' Andrew Carnie worked with the bacteria Serratia Marcescens grown in a medium to be used as 'red'watercolour.
+For the work 'Over San Francisco' Andrew Carnie worked with the bacteria Serratia Marcescens grown in a medium to be used as 'red' watercolour.
 Serratia Marcescens is a species of rod-shaped gram-negative bacteria of the family Enterobacteriaceae, a human pathogen, that Carnie applied through laser-cut stencils onto watercolour paper.
 An anti-microbial substance in the paper forms a challenge in the making process.
 Carnie used the custom medium picturing the lymphatic system of the human body.

-Historicaly the bacteria was first deemed to be non-pathogenic and its reddish coloration was used in school experiments to track infections.
+Historically the bacteria was first deemed to be non-pathogenic and its reddish coloration was used in school experiments to track infections.
 Only later was Serratia Marcescens discovered to cause 'urinary infections' when dispersed over districts of San Francisco as a tracing agent.